iamkroot/erp-gcal/README.md

 #### Re-running for different users
 By default, the program stores your Google account token, so that it can be reused without needing to login again.
-If you want to run the program multiple times, for different users/Google accounts (of your friends, for example), then simply change their ERP and CMS credentials in the `config.toml`, and then run the program with `pipenv run python main.py -n` (here, `n` stands for "new creds").
+If you want to run the program multiple times, for different users/Google accounts (of your friends, for example), then simply change their ERP and CMS credentials in the `config.toml`, and then run the program with `poetry run python main.py -n` (here, `n` stands for "new creds").
 This will cause the program to ignore the previously saved Google creds and prompt you for account access again.

 #### Skip CMS enrolment
-In case you've already enrolled to the courses on Moodle CMS, you can pass `-s` to the program to skip the cms enrolment, like so: `pipenv run python main.py -s`.
+In case you've already enrolled to the courses on Moodle CMS, you can pass `-s` to the program to skip the cms enrolment, like so: `poetry run python main.py -s`.

 ## TODO
 - [x] Check calendar for pre-existing events.